stevenhardy-digital/socialposter/PRODUCTION_FIX.md

 ### ✅ SocialAccountController.php Updates
 - Added `webConnect()` method for OAuth initiation with session support
 - Added `webCallback()` method for handling OAuth redirects to frontend
-- **LinkedIn Custom OAuth**: Integrated custom LinkedIn OAuth service to bypass Socialite scope issues
+- **Authentication Flow Fix**: Stores auth token in session and passes it back to frontend after OAuth
-- **Session Management**: Store user ID in session during OAuth initiation, retrieve during callback
+- **Session Management**: Store user ID and auth token in session during OAuth initiation
-- **Authentication Fix**: Removed auth middleware from callback route (LinkedIn redirects without auth context)
+- **No Auth Middleware on Callback**: Callback route has no authentication requirements (external redirect)
+- **Token Restoration**: Frontend receives auth token in redirect URL to restore authentication
 - Improved error logging with session status information
 - Better error messages for debugging OAuth issues